zepheira/bibframe/model/bfmarc.md

 ## assigningSource

 * label: assigning source
-* desciption: Organization code or name of the agency or other source (e.g., journal or newspaper) that supplied the data (summary, review, abstract, content advice statement, etc.) recorded.
+* description: Organization code or name of the agency or other source (e.g., journal or newspaper) that supplied the data (summary, review, abstract, content advice statement, etc.) recorded.
 * value: Literal
 * remark: Equivalent to assigning source, subfield c of MARC 520 field summary, etc.
 * refines: